Mr0o/PegglePy/README.md

 - To enable a perfomance hack (speedHack), press 8
 - to show the timer values on all the pegs, press 9 (must have debug enabled)
 - To enable slow motion (cap framerate to 30), press 0

+### Additional notes
+- There is some C code in the c_src folder, I am working on some C implementations of the physics calculations to improve performance
+- In the config.py there is a useCPhysics variable, this can be set to True to use the C code or False to use the python code.
+By default it is set to True.
+- The C code is using ctypes and currently does seem to have an increased overhead, so it can actually be slower than the python code.
+But in most cases it makes almost no difference.
+(Hopefully this will lead to some performance improvements in the future)